 Founder and CEO

-Eva Prakash is a senior at BASIS Independent, Silicon Valley and a Stanford AI4ALL 2016 alum.
+Eva Prakash is a sophomore at Stanford University and a Stanford AI4ALL 2016 alum.
 She founded GIRL 2.0 in order to empower girls to learn to code and become leaders in technology.
 Eva hopes to address the gender gap by getting girls excited about technology as early as possible and making them believe that computer science is no longer just a boys club.

-Hannah Sidhu is a junior at UC Berkeley.
+Hannah Sidhu is a senior at UC Berkeley.
 Living in Silicon Valley, coding is an extremely valuable skill to have.
-Moreover, she has actively seen girls shy away from STEM classes because they are male dominated.
-She wants to change this perception and create a culture where girls not only feel interested in learning how to code, but also empowered to code.
+However, she has actively seen girls shy away from STEM classes because they are male dominated.
+Hannah wants to change this perception and create a culture where girls not only feel interested in learning how to code, but also empowered to code.
 She hopes to bring these girls the necessary resources and guidance they need to succeed.